-More and more people are enjoying cycling for the first time or getting back into it thanks to the development of ebikes.
-It is only natural then that many ebike owners will want to continue their riding on their annual holiday.
-However, if getting to your holiday destination involves flying, the news is not good if you plan to take your ebike with you.
-Read on to learn the current rules about taking your ebike on a plane and some of the alternative options you could consider.
+This article outlines the current rules that apply to taking an electric bike on a plane.
+More and more people are enjoying cycling for the first time or getting back into it thanks to the development of electric bikes.
+It is only natural then that many electric bike owners will want to continue their riding on their annual holiday.
+However, if getting to your holiday destination involves flying, the news is not good if you plan to take your electric bike with you.
+Read on to learn the current rules about taking your electric bike on a plane and some of the alternative options you could consider.

-Taking your electric bike (ebike) on a plane is currently prohibited due to the size of the lithium ion battery that is used.
-Some airlines go as far as banning ebikes completely while others will allow your ebike with the battery removed.
-You could consider shipping your bike, hiring a bike at your destination or using a different form of transport as alternatives.
+Taking your electric bike (e-bike) on a plane is currently prohibited due to the size of the lithium-ion battery that is used.
+Some airlines go as far as banning electric bikes completely while others will allow your electric bike with the battery removed.
+You could consider shipping your bike, hiring a bike at your destination, or using a different form of transport as an alternative.
 We will explore this in more detail below.

-Under current regulations any lithium ion battery with a capacity over 160 watt hours (Wh) cannot be carried on a passenger aircraft.
-Ebike batteries are usually 400Wh to 500Wh and significantly in excess of the limits.
+Under current regulations, any lithium-ion battery with a capacity of over 160-watt hours (Wh) cannot be carried on a passenger aircraft.
+Electric bike batteries are usually 400Wh to 500Wh and significantly in excess of the limits.

-If you are not sure what the capacity of your battery is in watt hours (Wh) there are a couple of ways to work it out.
+If you are not sure what the capacity of your battery is in watt-hours (Wh) there are a couple of ways to work it out.
 Firstly, many batteries will have the capacity in Wh printed on the compliance label and it is a simple matter of reading it.
-If the Wh are not printed on the compliance label then the Volts and Amp Hours generally will be.
-The Watt Hours can be calculated easily by multiplying the volts (V) by the Amp Hours (Ah).
-At present, none of the ebike batteries currently on the market are below the 160Wh limit and most will be at least 400Wh.
+If the Wh is not printed on the compliance label then the Volts and Amp Hours generally will be.
+The Watt-Hours can be calculated easily by multiplying the volts (V) by the Amp Hours (Ah).
+At present, none of the electric bike batteries currently on the market are below the 160Wh limit and most will be at least 400Wh.

 The rules at present for lithium batteries on aircraft are as follows: